dyson-ai/bencher/README.md

 There are github workflows, for CI, codecov and automated pypi publishing in `ci.yml` and `publish.yml`.

-ci.yml uses pixi tasks to set up the envrionment matrix and run the various CI tasks.
+ci.yml uses pixi tasks to set up the environment matrix and run the various CI tasks.
 To set up codecov on github, you need to get a `CODECOV_TOKEN` and add it to your actions secrets.

 publish.yml uses [pypy-auto-publish](https://github.com/marketplace/actions/python-auto-release-pypi-github) to automatically publish to pypi if the package version number changes.
 You need to add a `PYPI_API_TOKEN` to your github secrets to enable this.